osmedeus/documentation/src/faq.md

 ???+ info "How can I update my Osmedeus?"
     Just run the install script again and it will be updated.
 Run `rm -rf /root/osmedeus-base /root/.osmedeus` first if you want to have a fresh install.

-???+ info "Does the X scan run tool Y or not?"
-    1. Read the flow and module files to see what a step actually run
-    2. Seriously, read the flow and module files.
-    3. Remember that you were warned twice about reading the flow and module files.
-    4. Just search your tool command in the workflow folder.

 ???+ question "Where can I find the result after the scan done?"
     All of your scan data store at `~/.osmedeus/workspaces/`